zhizhizhizhizhi/tp/docs/UserGuide.md

 #### <a name="scores"></a>3.2.6.
 View Past Scores : `scores`

-Displays a history of scores from past quizzes, starting from the most recent round.
-The German phrases tested in these rounds are also listed for easy reference.
+Displays a history of scores from past quizzes.
+Along with each score, the German phrases tested in the corresponding round are also listed.
+This way, you can identify groups of German phrases you struggle with, and track your progress.

+Format: `scores`

 <div markdown="block" class="alert alert-info">